lynnfaraday/aresmush.com/_root/tutorials/code/edit-database.md

     hget AresMUSH::Character:2 room_id  --> gives '1'
     hget AresMUSH::Room:1 name --> gives 'Welcome Room'

-You CAN change things, but be careful.
-Formatting matters, and sometimes fields are connected to each other.
+You can change things with the `hset` command:

+    hset AresMUSH::Character:9 pose_quote_color "%xr"

+> **Important:** Be careful when changing fields manually.
+Formatting matters, and because you're bypassing the game's internal error-checking you might set a field to an invalid value.
 For example, setting a character's room ID to a room that doesn't exist would cause an error when the character logged in.

-    hset AresMUSH::Character:9 pose_quote_color "%xr"